eddyerburgh/simple-redux/README.md

 Redux is great for managing state, but if you don't understand how Redux works it's easy to make mistakes that lead to inefficient apps.

-This rewrite is intended to teach you the core concepts of Redux, so that you have a better understanding of Redux and can avoid unnecessary re-renders in your Redux app.
+This rewrite is intended to teach you the core concepts of Redux, to help you avoid unnecessary re-renders in your Redux app.

 ## Who's this for?